csmashe/Sparky/README.md

 ## License

-Copyright 2020 Sparkel Pedal Project and Christopher Smashe
+Copyright 2020 Sparky Pedal Project and Christopher Smashe

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.